 What is a Massachusetts Auto Dealer Bond?

-When an auto dealer fails to conduct business in a way that is in line with the law, whether that be fraudulent dealings with a customer or non-compliance with the state, a claim can be made against a Massachusetts auto dealer bond.
-Claims are ultimately the responsibility of the auto dealer as they must be repaid over time.
+When an auto dealer fails to conduct business legally, whether that be fraudulent dealings with a customer or non-compliance with the state, a claim can be made against a Massachusetts auto dealer bond.
+Claims are ultimately the responsibility of the auto dealer because they must be repaid over time.

 Who Needs a Massachusetts Auto Dealer Bond?

-Like nearly all other states, Massachusetts defines an auto dealer as an individual or a business that engages in the sale, purchase, or exchange of motor vehicles.
-Both new and used auto dealers are required to have a valid license, and therefore, a Massachusetts auto dealer bond is also necessary.
+Massachusetts defines an auto dealer as an individual or a business that engages in the sale, purchase, or exchange of motor vehicles.
+Both new and used auto dealers are required to have a valid license and a Massachusetts auto dealer bond.

 How Much Does a Massachusetts Auto Dealer Bond Cost?

-If an auto dealer has had trouble with finances in the past, such as late payments, court judgments, or liens, the bond premium is a higher percentage than someone who has a clean financial history.
+If an auto dealer has had trouble with finances in the past, such as late payments, court judgments, or liens, it is still possible to obtain an auto dealer bond.
+However, the bond premium will be a higher percentage than it would be for someone who has a clean financial history.

-How do You Get a Massachusetts Auto Dealer Bond?
+How Do I Renew My Massachusetts Auto Dealer Bond?